luis-guerra/luis-guerra.github.io/_posts/2017-10-11-abouthttp.markdown

 ![DELETE2](https://i.imgur.com/xXXVbor.png)

-Finally, we can see the transactions on the JSON server (although i did these tests at different times so it doesn't show all the requests):
+Finally, we can see the transactions on the JSON server (although i made these tests at different times so it doesn't show all the requests):

 ![log](https://i.imgur.com/SLP67Xq.png)